Hotel Housekeeping Overprocessing

 Dear Local Management of Franchised Large Mid-Priced Chain Hotel: I appreciate the clean and comfortable rooms at your hotel, as a frequent guest at your establishment.
 I have some feedback and suggestions for your housekeeping staff that would improve my customer experience.
 The ideas might also save you money!

 1. Please ask your housekeeping staff to not turn down the thermostat to 65 during the day when they clean.
 I normally have it set at 72 and it is neither pleasant nor comfortable to return from work to an icebox.
 The last two nights, I turned the temperature up and the heat kicked in.
-This overcooling and unnecessary heating is costing you $$.
+This overcooling and unnecessary heating costs you $$.

 2. I do not need a new fresh bar of soap every day.
 The one that I started using this morning would have been acceptable tomorrow morning, there was still plenty left!
 I hope you are not replacing the ink pen on the desk (there’s still some ink left) or the refrigerator (there’s some non-freon refrigerant left) every day.